Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcCampaignCspUiGuide.md

 * Your user has been assigned the Campaign Management user role
 * You have registered your [brand(s)](bandwidth10dlcBrandCspUiGuide.md)

+## Important Notes
+* We only support campaigns that have been approved by all carriers participating through TCR.
+While provisioning your campaigns through Bandwidth Dashboard UI, they will automatically provision to all participating carriers.

 ## Steps
 1. [Register a campaign](#register-a-campaign)
     * [Standard use case](#standard-use-case)